 What if that’s all just a narrow perspective?
 What if insurance could be more than protection, and what if it could also be an investment?

-Today, we’ll discuss how insurance can be an investment, what kinds of policies enable this, and how to know if it’s the right addition to your financial plan.
-So, let’s begin.
+We are going to talk about insurance being an investment, the types of policies that support this, and ways to know if it’s the right one for your financial plan.
+So, let’s start.

 Insurance vs. Investment: What’s the Difference?